arun-kr-reddy/notes/operating_system.md

   - fetch data from disk and perform operation
   - writes may need to allocate new blocks from disk using bitmap of free blocks
   - update time of access & other metadata in inode
-- **virtual file system (VFS):** file systems differ in implementations of data structures, hence linux supports VFS abstraction, VFS looks a file systems as objects (files, directories, inodes, superblock) and operations on these objects (like lookup filename in directory), system call logic is written on VFS objects, to develop a new file system simply implement functions on VFS objects and provide pointers to these functions to kernel, syscall implementation does not have to change with file system implementation details
+- **virtual file system (VFS):** file systems differ in implementations of data structures, hence linux supports VFS abstraction, VFS looks a file systems as objects (files, directories, inodes, superblock) and operations on these objects (like lookup filename in directory), system call logic is written on VFS objects, to develop a new file system simply implement functions on VFS objects and provide pointers to these functions to kernel, syscall implementation doesn't have to change with file system implementation details
 - **disk buffer cache:** results of recently fetched disk blocks are cached, file system issues block read/write requests via buffer cache, served from cache if cache hit, else block fetched to cache and returned to file system, unified page cache: free pages allocated to both processes and disk buffer cache from common pool, writes are applied to cache block either
   - **synchronously (write-through):** cache writes to disk immediately
   - **asynchronously (write-back):** cache stores dirty block in memory and writes back after delay